-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-We don't have enough data to report on your behaviors or feelings about this topic.
+This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
+We don't have enough data to report if or how you connect with your feelings related to this item.

-YOUR SMI RESPONSES INDICATE THAT you know that it is important to listen to others' perspectives, and to find solutions that can accommodate diverse needs, even compromising what is important to one or the other.
+YOUR SMI RESPONSES INDICATE THAT you know that it is important to listen to other perspectives, and to find solutions that can accommodate diverse needs, even compromising what is important to one or the other.